Deependrakashya/deependrakashya/README.md

 ---

 ## 🚀 What I’m Currently Focused On
 - 📱 Building and improving Flutter apps with real-world users
-- 🛠️ Working with Firebase and REST APIs to deliver complete features
 - 🧠 Strengthening **DSA and problem-solving skills** for high-impact engineering roles
 - ⚡ Improving app performance, architecture, and maintainability